giongto35/cloud-game/README.md

 ## Credits

 * *Pion* Webrtc team for the incredible Golang Webrtc library and their supports https://github.com/pion/webrtc/.
-* *fogleman* for the awesome nes emulator https://github.com/fogleman/nes.
+* *fogleman* for the awesome NES emulator https://github.com/fogleman/nes.
 * *poi5305* for the video encoding https://github.com/poi5305/go-yuv2webRTC.
 * And last but not least, my longtime friend Tri as the co-author.